oracle-livelabs/developer/dev-rel-rag-to-agents/quiz/quiz.md

 Q: Why does the notebook use both short-term and long-term memory for the agent?
 * Short-term memory preserves the current thread, while long-term memory stores durable recallable knowledge across runs
-- Short-term memory stores SQL tables, while long-term memory stores only Python variables
+- Short-term memory stores full SQL tables, while long-term memory stores only Python variables
 - Short-term memory replaces retrieval, while long-term memory disables tool calls
-- Both memories are temporary and disappear when the notebook kernel stops
+- Both memories are temporary and disappear when you close the Jupyter notebook
 > The notebook separates conversation state from persistent semantic memory so the agent can continue a thread and recall prior incident decisions.

 ```

 ## Acknowledgements
 * **Authors** - Kirk Kirkconnell
-* **Last Updated By/Date** - Kirk Kirkconnell, January 2026
+* **Last Updated By/Date** - Kirk Kirkconnell, July 2026